5 Random variables

 - It is not closer.
 The difference is within rounding error.

-19. More complex versions of the sampling models we have discussed are also used by banks to decide interest rates and insurance companies to decide on premiums.
+19. More complex versions of the sampling models we have discussed are also used by banks to determine interest rates and insurance companies to determine premiums.
 To understand this, suppose you run a small bank that has a history of identifying potential homeowners that can be trusted to make payments.
-In fact, historically, in a given year, only 2% of your customers default, meaning that they don’t pay back the money that you lent them.
+In fact, historically, only 2% of your customers default in a given year, meaning that they don’t pay back the money that you lent them.
 Suppose your bank will give out $n=$1,000 loans for $180,000 this year.
 Also, after adding up all costs, suppose your bank loses \(l\)=$200,000 per foreclosure.
 For simplicity, we assume this includes all operational costs.
 What is the expected profit \(S\) for you bank under this scenario?

 20. Note that the total loss defined by the final sum in the previous exercise is a random variable.
-Every time you run the sampling model code, you get a different number of people default resulting in a different loss.
+Every time you run the sampling model code, you obtain a different number of people defaulting which results in a different loss.
 Code a sampling model for the random variable representing your banks profit \(S\) under scenario described in 19.

 21. The previous exercise demonstrates that if you simply loan money to everybody without interest, you will end up losing money due to the 2% that defaults.
 Although you know 2% of your clients will probably default, you don’t know which ones, so you can’t remove them.
-Yet by charging everybody just a bit extra in interest, you can make up the losses incurred due to that 2% and also cover your operating costs.
+Yet by charging everybody just a bit extra in interest, you can make up the losses incurred due to that 2%, and also cover your operating costs.
 What quantity \(x\) would you have to charge each borrower so that your bank’s expected profit is 0?
 Assume that you don’t get \(x\) from the borrowers that default.
-Also note \(x\) is not the interest rate but the total you add.
-Can we refer to \(x\) divided by the size (\(x/180000\)) as the interest rate.
+Also, note \(x\) is not the interest rate, but the total you add meaning \(x/180000\) is the interest rate.

-22. Rewrite the sample modelfrom 20 and run a Monte Carlo simulation to get an idea of the distribution of your profit when you charge interest rates.
+22. Rewrite the sample model from exercise 20 and run a Monte Carlo simulation to get an idea of the distribution of your profit when you charge interest rates.

-23. We don’t really need a Monte Carlo simulation though.
-Using what we have learned, the CLT tells us that because our losses are a sum of independent draws, its distribution is approximately normal.
+23. We don’t actually need a Monte Carlo simulation.
+Based on what we have learned, the CLT informs us that, since our losses are a sum of independent draws, its distribution is approximately normal.
 What are the expected value and standard errors of the profit \(S\)?
 Write these as functions of the probability of foreclosure \(p\), the number of loans \(n\), the loss per foreclosure \(l\), and the quantity you charge each borrower \(x\).

 24. If you set \(x\) to assure your bank breaks even (expected profit is 0), what is the probability that your bank loses money?

-25. Suppose that if your bank has negative profit it has to close.
-You therefore need to increase \(x\) to minimize this risk.
-However, if you set the interest rates too high, your clients will go to another bank.
-So let’s say that we want our chances of losing money to be 1 in 100, what does the \(x\) quantity need to be now?
+25. Suppose that if your bank has negative profit, it has to close.
+Therefore, you need to increase \(x\) to minimize this risk.
+However, setting the interest rates too high may lead your clients to choose another bank.
+So, let’s say that we want our chances of losing money to be 1 in 100.
+What does the \(x\) quantity need to be now?
 Hint: We want \(\mbox{Pr}(S<0) = 0.01\).
-Note that you can add subtract constants to both side of an inequality and the probability does not change: \(\mbox{Pr}(S<0) = \mbox{Pr}(S+k<0+k)\), Similarly, with division of positive constants: \(\mbox{Pr}(S+k<0+k) = \mbox{Pr}((S+k)/m <k/m)\).
+Note that you can add subtract constants to both side of an inequality, and the probability does not change: \(\mbox{Pr}(S<0) = \mbox{Pr}(S+k<0+k)\), Similarly, with division of positive constants: \(\mbox{Pr}(S+k<0+k) = \mbox{Pr}((S+k)/m <k/m)\).
 Use this fact and the CLT to transform the left side of the inequality in \(\mbox{Pr}(S<0)\) into a standard normal.

-26. Our interest rate now goes up.
+26. Our interest rate now increases.
 But it is still a very competitive interest rate.
 For the \(x\) you obtained in 25, what is expected profit per loan and the expected total profit?

 27. Run run a Monte Carlo simulation to double check the theoretical approximation used in 25 and 26.

-28. One of your employees points out that since the bank is making a profit per loan, the bank should give out more loans!
-Why just \(n\)?
+28. One of your employees points out that, since the bank is making a profit per loan, the bank should give out more loans!
+Why limit it to just \(n\)?
 You explain that finding those \(n\) clients was hard.
 You need a group that is predictable and that keeps the chances of defaults low.
-He then points out that even if the probability of default is higher, as long as our expected value is positive, you can minimize your chances of losses by increasing \(n\) and relying on the law of large numbers.
+The employee then points out that even if the probability of default is higher, as long as our expected value is positive, you can minimize your chances of losses by increasing \(n\) and relying on the law of large numbers.
 Suppose the default probability is twice as high, or 4%, and you set the interest rate to 5%, or \(x=\)$9,000, what is your expected profit per loan?

 29. How much do we have to increase \(n\) by to assure the probability of losing money is still less than 0.01?

-30. Confirm the result in 29 with a Monte Carlo simulations.
+30. Confirm the result in exercise 29 with a Monte Carlo simulation.

 Your colleague’s scheme was mainly based on this mathematical formula \(\mbox{SE}\left(\bar{X}\right) = \sigma / \sqrt{n}\).
 By making \(n\) large, we minimize the standard error of our per-loan profit.
 However, for this rule to hold, the \(X\)s must be independent draws: one person defaulting must be independent of others defaulting.

-To construct a more realistic simulation than the original one your colleague ran, let’s assume there is a global event that affects everybody with high-risk mortgages and changes their probability.
-We will assume that with 50-50 chance, all the probabilities go up or down slightly to somewhere between 0.03 and 0.05.
-But it happens to everybody at once, not just one person.
-These draws are no longer independent so our equation does not apply.
+To construct a more realistic simulation than the original one your colleague ran, let’s assume there is a global event affecting everybody with high-risk mortgages and altering their probability simultaneously.
+We will assume that with a 50-50 chance all the default probabilities slightly increase or decrease to somewhere between 0.03 and 0.05.
+However, this change occurs universally, impacting everybody at once, not just one person.
+As these draws are no longer independent, our equation for the standard error of the sum of random varaibles does not apply.
 Write a Monte Carlo simulation for your total profit with this model.